Fundamental stellar parameters of benchmark stars from CHARA interferometry -- III. Giant and subgiant stars: Observations

 \subsection{Interferometric observations and data reduction}

-We observed the stars using the Precision Astronomical Visible Observations (PAVO) interferometric instrument \citep{Ireland2008} at the CHARA (Center for High Angular Resolution Astronomy) Array at Mt.
+We observed these stars using the Precision Astronomical Visible Observations (PAVO) interferometric instrument \citep{Ireland2008} at the CHARA (Center for High Angular Resolution Astronomy) Array at Mt.
 Wilson Observatory, California \citep{tenBrummelaar05}.
 PAVO is operating as a pupil-plane beam combiner in optical wavelengths between $\sim$\,630--880\,nm.
-The CHARA Array offers the longest available baselines in the optical wavelengths worldwide with baselines up to 330\,m.
+The CHARA Array offers the longest available baselines in the optical wavelengths worldwide, with baselines up to 330\,m.
 The limiting magnitude of the observed targets is of R\,$\sim$\,7.5.
 If the weather conditions allow, the limiting magnitude can be slightly extended up to R\,$\sim$\,8.

 The stars were observed using baselines between 65.91\,m and 278.5\,m.
 We collected the observations between 2015 Apr 28 and 2018 Aug 7.
 Additionally, four of our targets have been previously observed with PAVO between 2009--2013.
 These observations were reanalysed.
 This includes a new data reduction, so that all the presented data have been analysed consistently.
 This is mainly because in comparison to previous studies our treatment of limb-darkening differs.
-The previously published data include the observations of HD\,175955, HD\,182736, HD\,189349 \citep{huber12} and HD\,185351 \citep{johnson14}.
-The dates of all observations, telescope configuration and the baselines, $B$, are summarized in Table~\ref{table:2}.
+The previously published data include the observations of HD\,175955, HD\,182736, HD\,189349 \citep{huber12}, and HD\,185351 \citep{johnson14}.
+The dates of all observations, telescope configuration, and the baselines, $B$, are summarized in Table~\ref{table:2}.

-For the data reduction we used the PAVO reduction software.
-The PAVO data reduction software is well-tested, especially for single baseline squared visibility ($V^2$) observations and has been previously used in multiple studies \citep[e.g.][]{Bazot11,Derekas11,huber12,Maestro13}.
-Within the data reduction software we applied several visibility corrections.
+For the data reduction, we used the PAVO reduction software, which has been broadly tested, especially for single baseline squared visibility ($V^2$) observations, and has been previously used in multiple studies \citep[e.g.][]{Bazot11,Derekas11,huber12,Maestro13}.
+Within the data reduction software, we applied several visibility corrections.
 This includes a coherence time ($t_0$) correction.
 This correction is based on a ratio of coherent and incoherent visibility estimators and may be used to correct visibility losses.
-However, since it can introduce biases, it was consistently not used in the whole study.
-We note, however, that this correction may have been used in the previous studies of HD\,175955, HD\,182736, HD\,189349 \citep{huber12} and HD\,185351 \citep{johnson14}.
+However, since it can introduce biases, it was not used consistently throughout the whole study.
+We note, however, that this correction may have been used in the previous studies of HD\,175955, HD\,182736, HD\,189349 \citep{huber12}, and HD\,185351 \citep{johnson14}.